-BEST ALL-AROUND CARBON RIM BRAKE ROAD BIKE WHEELS – 2017
+BEST CARBON ALL-AROUND WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 If you are a regular, serious cyclist and are willing to spend good money on one set of wheels for your road bike, you want them to do most everything well.
 For what they will cost you, they better deliver a substantial performance improvement from the “stock” wheels that came with your bike or the low profile, alloy wheels you might have paid several hundred for as your first upgrade.